skyfarer-ltd/Altitude-Angel-Surveillance-API-Example/README.md

-# Altitude Angel Token Authentication Example
+# Altitude Angel Surveillance API Example

-Most of the flow was lifted from the Altitude Angel [Surveillance-API documentation](https://docs.altitudeangel.com/docs/surveillance-api) & the Scout Source code
+Most of the flow was lifted from the Altitude Angel [Surveillance-API documentation](https://docs.altitudeangel.com/docs/surveillance-api) & the [Scout Firmware](https://github.com/AltitudeAngel/Scout).

-Ultimately you should appear on [https://www.dronesafetymap.com/](https://www.dronesafetymap.com/)
+Ultimately the goal is to appear on [https://www.dronesafetymap.com/](https://www.dronesafetymap.com/)

 ## Quickstart